Refining the nonlinear modelling of primordial oscillatory features: Inclusion of primordial oscillatory features

 The information in the PPS is transferred to the matter power spectrum by the evolution of~\cref{eq:lin_evol}.
 Given the linearity property of the transfer function, it is natural to assume a split like that of~\cref{eq:prim_spectrum_split} also in the matter power spectrum.
 This is in perfect analogy to what has been done for the description of BAO in~\cref{eq:matt_ps_split}, so it is natural to constrain the feature models as contributions to the BAO spectrum.
 In presence of primordial features, it is useful to further separate the wiggly component of the matter power spectrum as

 where $P_\mathrm{BAO}^\mathrm{w} \round{k}$ is the standard BAO features in a flat $\Lambda$CDM cosmology, which can be parameterised as~\cite{Seo:2007ns}

-Here, $\omega_\text{BAO} \simeq 110 \,h^{-1}\,\mathrm{Mpc}$ is the frequency of the BAO~\cite{Planck:2018vyg}, $A_\mathrm{BAO} \round{k}$ is the amplitude of the BAO, where the $k$ dependence stems for the modulation originated by the diffusion damping, which start to be efficient around the Silk damping scale~\cite{Silk:1967kq,Hu:1995en,Eisenstein:1997ik}.
+Here, $\tilde{\omega}_\text{BAO} \simeq 110 \,h^{-1}\,\mathrm{Mpc}$ is the frequency of the BAO~\cite{Planck:2018vyg}, $A_\mathrm{BAO} \round{k}$ is the amplitude of the BAO, where the $k$ dependence stems for the modulation originated by the diffusion damping, which start to be efficient around the Silk damping scale~\cite{Silk:1967kq,Hu:1995en,Eisenstein:1997ik}.
 The component proportional to the primordial features is given by

 Finally, the third term in~\cref{eq:wiggle_spectrum} is the cross-correlation term between the BAO and the primordial features.
-Since it is proportional to $A_\mathrm{BAO} \cdot A_X$, it is usually assumed to be subdominant and therefore neglected.
+Since it is proportional to $A_\mathrm{BAO} \times A_X$, where $A_\mathrm{BAO} \approx 0.07$ and $A_X < 1$, it is subdominant and therefore it has been usually neglected in the literature.